-This believability was facilitated by the use of official Nigerian government letterhead (in the days before faxes and emails), and the co-opted use of government domain names, telephone numberss and email addresses.
+A number of news agencies and federal police agencies have reported that this believability was facilitated by the use of official Nigerian government letterhead (in the days before faxes and emails), and the co-opted use of government domain names, telephone numberss and email addresses.

 The investigations of several North American and European law enforcement organizations have uncovered complicity and co-operations between the criminals and high ranking executives and administrators in various Nigerian government departments in the 1990's and early years of Y2K.

 In some cases, where a victim is particularly gullible, the criminals will make travel arrangements for the victim to come to Nigeria - whereupon that person may end up in a kidnap situation in addition to the financial scam.
 While it may seem impossible to believe such gullible people exist, every month the security staff at various western Embassies in Nigeria hear from people who came to Nigeria because they believed the scam, and end up in serious trouble.

 you receive such contact, according to the RCMP, is "..pass the Nigerian/West-African

 letters to firstname.lastname@example.org.
 The Phonebusters National Call Center